 Plant Lover Facts

-Globe mallow has a large native range that includes desert and shrubland regions of Arizona, California, Nevada, Utah, and northwestern Mexico.
+Its native range covers desert and shrubland regions of Arizona, California, Nevada, Utah, and northwestern Mexico.

 Did you enjoy this article?